 Here are two options for luxury hotels in Amsterdam city center:

-If excellent service in a prime location is what you are looking for, then this 5-star hotel is for you.
-Right in the heart of the city, this newly opened hotel offers spacious suites featuring exclusive details, such as climate control, soundproof windows and doors, luxury minibar, coffee maker, wine cooler, steam shower and bubble bath.
+such as climate control, soundproof windows and doors, luxury minibar, coffee maker, wine cooler, steam shower and bubble bath.
 The on-site restaurant Bougainville has been awarded a Michelin star, their bar offers a probiotic cocktail menu and there is a 24-hour room service menu available for guests.
 Complimentary high-speed WiFi is available throughout the entire building and you are allowed to bring your pet and will be able to count on babysitting services.

 W Amsterdam is located in the city center and has a lot to offer its guests.
 This 5-star hotel has 2 swimming pools, including a heated rooftop one, free WiFi throughout the property, spa and wellness center, bars and Michelin-starred restaurants.
-Your pets are welcome, beds are extremely comfortable, staff are amazing and breakfast is super yummy according to guest reviews.
-The hotel is considered an edgy design spot that turns traditional upside down.

 For those looking for budget accommodation in Amsterdam, our tip is to look for hotels outside the city center, or even in cities nearby that are much cheaper.
 Consider staying in Zaandam or another close town if you are seeking a hotel at a cheaper price.